Deströyer 666: Notable tours and shows

 In 2003, the group undertook an Australian tour that year that culminated in a headlining appearance at the Metal for the Brain festival.
 Their first North American tour occurred during September and October 2006.

 Starting from the first of January 2010, Deströyer 666 returned to their homeland in Australia, first playing Screamfest and then extensively touring the country, including Tasmania.
 They had not played the continent since 2004.

-2010 saw further touring and noteworthy live appearances.
-They were a highlight at Norway's Inferno Festival in March and followed on a very busy and successful year with a US tour alongside Enthroned and a lengthy European jaunt with Watain.
+2010 saw further touring and live appearances.
+They were highlighted at Norway's Inferno Festival in March, followed by a US tour alongside Enthroned, and a European tour with Watain.

 In 2011, they were scheduled to tour with German thrash band Destruction in the United States.
 However, due to unforeseen circumstances they had to drop out of the tour.

 Controversy

 Deströyer 666, particularly lead singer K. K. Warslut, have espoused racist, Islamophobic, misogynistic, and homophobic messages at their concerts.
 Warslut said that Muslims were "invading” performing in Germany in 2012.
 During a show at New York City's Saint Vitus in 2016, he led the audience to chant "no pussies" and "no faggots" before calling an Asian attendee a "chink."
 While performing in Sweden in 2018, Warslut said that women participating in the MeToo movement "need a hard dick" and called them "political cunt suckers."
 In 2019, a planned tour of Australia and New Zealand was cancelled after the publicizing of some of these incidents.
 Due to the tour's close proximity to the Christchurch shooting, Anti-Defamation Commission head Dvir Abramovich criticised it.